ShaneCurcuru/menotomymatters/_posts/2020-03-13-covid-libraries.md

 - Try the [Minuteman Overdrive application](https://minuteman.overdrive.com/) to read on your device!
 - Or see the newer [Libby library reader app](https://www.overdrive.com/apps/libby/?utm_origin=lightning&utm_page_genre=tout&utm_list=meet_libby&utm_content=libby_tout_learnmore_06019018) for Android/iPhone.
 - Don't have a library card, or lost yours?
 [Register for a new library number online](https://library.minlib.net/selfreg)!
+- There are over a dozen [Free Little Libraries scattered around Arlington](https://littlefreelibrary.org/ourmap/), for book trading with neighbors.

 ## Local Bookstores